GoogleCloudPlatform/gke-managed-certificates-demo/README.md

 ## Introduction

 A Kubernetes Ingress manages external access to your services in a cluster.
-It's an object which defines rules for routing external HTTP(S) traffic to applications running in a cluster.
+It's an object in Kubernetes which defines rules for routing external HTTP(S) traffic to applications running in a cluster.
 An Ingress object is associated with one or more Service objects, each of which is associated with a set of Pods.
 Ingress allows you to do path based and subdomain based routing to your backend services.

 Additionally you can terminate TLS for your services through Ingress.
 While this usually requires you to create and manage your own certificates, GKE supports the use of Google managed certificates.
 This takes away the burden of manually requesting and managing SSL certificates to ensure secure connections to your services.